World wary as it welcomes Iran-Israel ceasefire

 Russia

-Foreign Minister Sergei Lavrov said that Russia was in favour of a ceasefire between Israel and Iran but it was hard to tell if would last.
+Foreign Minister Sergey Lavrov said that Russia was in favour of a ceasefire between Israel and Iran but it was hard to tell if it would last.
 “It is very difficult to make any final conclusions now and get a clear picture,” Lavrov said.

 Kremlin spokesman Dmitry Peskov told reporters that if a ceasefire had indeed been achieved, “this can only be welcomed,” adding that Moscow hoped “that this will be a sustainable ceasefire”.